validate-io/validator/README.md

 Note: validates that a `value` is a `number`.

 Note: the method's utility is questionable.
-If you require a specific value, probably better to just set the value and not a method using input validation.
+If you require a specific value, probably better to just set the value and not expose a method using input validation.

 #### greater_than